 Even with the V8, it took Ford until 1934 to pull even with Chevrolet in sales and until 1935 to regain the number-one slot.
 Although Ford remained America’s best-selling automotive nameplate until 1938, the margin was often narrow and Ford didn’t regain the top slot again until after the war.

-Henry grew even more intransigent as he approached his 75th birthday in 1938 and there were signs that his stubbornness was becoming dementia.
+Henry grew even more obdurate as he approached his 75th birthday in 1938 and there were signs that his stubbornness may have been a sign of dementia.
 Although he finally consented to the use of hydraulic brakes, he wasted years on an abortive five-cylinder engine rather than the six Edsel still insisted they needed.
-Edsel eventually ordered Larry Sheldrick to design a six-cylinder engine, but the elder Ford insisted on developing a competing overhead-cam design, perhaps still looking for something to reaffirm his engineering prowess.
-The OHC engine was a failure and Sheldrick’s six went into production in 1941, replacing the smaller V8.
-Henry never forgot what he saw as Sheldrick’s treachery.
-Sheldrick was fired in the fall of 1943 after Henry discovered that he and Edsel had discussed ideas for postwar car designs with Henry Ford II, Henry’s grandson, without Henry’s permission.
+Edsel eventually ordered Larry Sheldrick to design a six-cylinder engine, but the elder Ford insisted on developing a competing overhead-cam design, perhaps still looking for something that would reaffirm his engineering prowess.
+The OHC engine was a failure and Sheldrick’s six went into production, replacing the smaller V8 for 1941.
+Henry viewed this as treachery on Sheldrick’s part and it probably contributed to Sheldrick’s firing in 1943, although the more immediate provocation was Henry’s discovery that Sheldrick and Edsel had been discussing postwar designs with Henry’s grandson, Henry Ford II, without Henry’s permission.

 Late in his life, Henry Ford became increasingly dependent on security chief Harry Bennett, who had been Ford’s strong-arm man and union buster since 1917.
 Bennett fed his boss’s paranoia for his own benefit, taking it upon himself to protect the old man from all enemies, real or imagined — a category that conveniently included anyone who threatened Bennett’s power or position.
-Henry gave Bennett enormous latitude, even allowing him to bully Edsel, whose health was increasingly poor.
+Henry gave Bennett enormous latitude, even over Edsel, whose health was increasingly poor.

-Edsel had suffered for years from recurring stomach ulcers and in 1942 was diagnosed with stomach cancer.
+Although only in his 40s, Edsel had suffered for years from recurring stomach ulcers and in 1942 was diagnosed with stomach cancer.
 His condition deteriorated rapidly, exacerbated by a bout of undulant fever, allegedly contracted after drinking unpasteurized milk from one of the family’s farms.
 He died on May 26, 1943, at the age of 49.
-Upon his death, his father resumed the role of president, the position Edsel had held since 1919.
+Upon his death, his father resumed the role of president, the position Edsel had held (at least in name) since 1919.
 A week later, he appointed Harry Bennett to the board of directors.

 Although Henry Ford hated Franklin Roosevelt and had little enthusiasm for the war, the Ford Motor Company was one of America’s largest wartime contractors.
 One-time Ford executive William “Big Bill” Knudsen, who headed the Roosevelt administration’s National Defense Advisory Commission, had dealt primarily with Edsel and was uneasy about the ramifications of Edsel’s death.
 Aside from Henry’s possible dementia, he was almost 80 years old.
 If he died or became incapacitated, it was possible that Ford Motor Company would collapse, which would be strategically disastrous, or that control would fall to Harry Bennett, which Knudsen did not consider a palatable alternative.